 How to talk to children about wealth

-In our experience, money acts as an amplifier: It will turn up the volume on whatever values are already present in your family, healthy or not.
+In our experience at Eastern Financial Consultants, money acts as an amplifier.
+It will turn up the volume on whatever values are already present in your family, healthy or not.
 Parents can turn up the dial on the healthy values, and foster a healthy relationship between children and family money, by following basic principles:

 Be transparent about your wealth.

 Determining how much to share about your finances with your children and when to do so can be a tough call.
 Many high-wealth parents put off having conversations about money and investing.
 Parents should talk to their children about family values and beliefs around money during their formative years in an age-appropriate way.
 Frugality, budgets, saving, generosity, use of debt, and entrepreneurialism are all examples of money values that can be discussed and modelled in various age-appropriate ways.

 As children get older, clearly communicate expectations about the amount of financial support you will give them.
 Be specific: You might be willing to cover a used car (but not a new one) How long will you offer support?
 Until age 25?
 Age 35?